anttim1/census-godzilla-ts/README.md

-[Try it out](https://app.better-census-api.com) (you can ignore certificate warning about subdomain -- working on it).
+[Try it out](https://app.better-census-api.com).
+Please ignore certificate warning about subdomain -- working on it (on browser: Advanced -> Proceed to...).

 # Census Godzilla